Cassielxd/moduforge-rs/docs/README.en.md

 ### Conclusion

-The ModuForge framework is very well-suited for developing large tree-like editors, especially in the following scenarios:
+The ModuForge framework is very well-suited for developing large tree-like runtimes, especially in the following scenarios:

-1. Editors that need to handle large amounts of tree-structured data
+1. Runtimes that need to handle large amounts of tree-structured data
 2. Applications requiring complex editing operations
 3. Systems that need real-time statistics and updates
 4. Applications requiring high performance and concurrency support
-5. Editors that need to be highly customizable
+5. Runtimes that need to be highly customizable

-The framework's design fully considers performance, extensibility, and ease of use, making it capable of supporting the development needs of large tree-like editors.
+The framework's design fully considers performance, extensibility, and ease of use, making it capable of supporting the development needs of large tree-like runtimes.

 ## About ModuForge

-ModuForge is a general-purpose editor framework derived from current pricing software.
-Therefore, it is not tied to any specific pricing business; it is simply a large, general-purpose editor framework.
+ModuForge is a general-purpose runtime framework derived from current pricing software.
+Therefore, it is not tied to any specific pricing business; it is simply a large, general-purpose runtime framework.

 ## License